City of Derry R.F.C.

-City of Derry Rugby Football Club is a rugby club, formed in 1881 in Derry, Northern Ireland.
+City of Derry Rugby Football Club is a rugby club, formed in 1881 in Derry, Ireland.
 They currently play in the Ulster Rugby Championship Division 1 after relegation from Division 2C of the All-Ireland League in 2022.

-The club's purpose-built facility is at Craig Thompson Stadium, situated just outside Strathfoyle.
-The stadium itself is named after the YouTuber of the same name, known as Mini Ladd, who sponsored the club in November 2017.
-The sponsorship ended on 1 July 2020 after sexual misconduct allegations toward Thompson.
+The club's purpose-built facility is at Judges Road, situated just outside Strathfoyle.
+The stadium itself was briefly named after the YouTuber Craig "Mini Ladd" Thompson, who sponsored the club in November 2017.
+The sponsorship ended on 1 July 2020 after sexual misconduct allegations against minors surfaced against him.

 History

 The club was established in 1881, winning the Irish Provincial Towns Cup in the following season.